andta200/light-Queue-Enc/README.md

-# Queue Encoder Bot (For Single Users) *doesn't work on groups yet pull requests to change that are welcomed*
+# Queue Encoder Bot (For Single Users)
+*doesn't work in groups yet pull requests to change that are welcomed*

 ## With HandBrakeCLI support
 (change `FFMPEG` Variable to [handbrakecli.sh](handbrakecli.sh)  instead and configure the script has needed)